Which Animals Are Eating Your Garden (And How to Keep Them Out!)

 Print Friendly and PDF

 Be a critter detective!
-Here’s how to identify which animals are eating your garden plants, and as well as which repellents for deer and rabbits have proven most effective.
+Here’s how to identify which animals are eating your garden plants, as well as which repellents for deer and rabbits have proven most effective.

 I live in the country where deer, fox, coyotes, raccoons, squirrels and rabbits thrive.
 Even in winter, deer will scar fruit tree trunks, scratching their itchy antlers against them, and wild turkeys rut the soil seeking insects.